Crystalflxme/ChatPlus/docs/docs/setup/config.md

 Editing the config of ChatPlus is made easy by the amount of comments in the config already to help you through the process.
-If you've change your default config and want to get the comments back or look at something again, use the default config below.
+If you've change your default config and want to get the comments back or look at something again, use the entire default config below.

 ```lua
 return {